jadaanm/Data-Analysis-Project/README.md

 # Data-Analysis-Project
 ## By Manal Al-Jadaan

-## Overview
+## Project Overview
-This Project analyze  no show patients dataset using the Python libraries NumPy, pandas, and Matplotlib and then ommunicate the findings about it.
+This Project analyze  no show patients dataset using the Python libraries NumPy, pandas, and Matplotlib and then communicate the findings about it.

-## Goal
+## Project Goal
 -Going through all the steps involved in a typical data analysis process

 -Posting questions that can be answered with a given dataset and then communicating the results of analysis